 If the joey hasn’t convinced you to live in Western Australia forever, it’s time to pack up and head to the airport.
 Be sure to stop by the IGA first to stock up on Tim Tams, Vegemite and Wagon Wheels for the flight home… it’s going to be a LONG one!

 I hope you had the very best time in the Aussie Outback!
-What is your favorite Outback experience mentioned in this NT and WA itinerary?
+What is your favorite Outback experience mentioned in this Northern Territory and Western Australia itinerary?
 Is there something I missed?
 Let me know in the comments!

-Disclaimer: Some of the activities mentioned in this posed were hosted.
+Disclaimer: Some of the activities mentioned in this post were hosted.
 As always, all options are my own and I’ll only recommend things I think you’ll enjoy!